Pash-Project/Pash/README.md

 > License
 > BSD License, GNU General Public License (GPL)

 I have emailed Igor Moochnick a few times to clarify his licensing intent, but he hasn't responded.
-So I'm treating that as authoritative.
+So I'm treating that note on sourceforge as authoritative.

 History
 -------